MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4290-Rural-Business-Investment-Company-Rbic-Program/subpart-K-RBICs-Noncompliance-Terms-Leverage/subjectgroup-ECFR4cbccdc3748ed74-Computation-RBICS-Capital-Impairment/section-4290.1840.md

 (2) Determine your Unrealized Appreciation on Publicly Traded and Marketable securities.
 This is your ”Class I Appreciation”.

-(3) Determine your Unrealized Appreciation on securities that are not Publicly Traded and Marketable and meet the following criteria, which must be substantiated to the Secretary's satisfaction (this is your “Class 2 Appreciation”):
+(3) Determine your Unrealized Appreciation on securities that are not Publicly Traded and Marketable and meet the following criteria, which must be substantiated to the Agency's satisfaction (this is your “Class 2 Appreciation”):

 (i) The Portfolio Concern that issued the security received a significant subsequent equity financing by an investor whose objectives were not primarily strategic and at a price that conclusively supports the Unrealized Appreciation;